Growing up watching Kobe during my college days, he was the closest thing to Michael Jordan. I never expected for him to be gone so soon.

 It is too bad we never got to see a Kobe versus LeBron Finals.
 The closest was in 2009 when LeBron led the Cavs to the Eastern Conference Finals.
 Dwight Howard however, denied him a Finals appearance and a match with Kobe.

-With Jordan gone, Kobe and LeBron competed to see who would be the next G.O.A.T.
+With Jordan gone, Kobe and LeBron competed to see who would be the next G.O.A.T (greatest of all time).
 The two had a lot of memorable match-ups through the years, but they did not have as many battles as they should have since they came from opposite conferences.

 While the two players have since carried the torch from Michael Jordan, it is Kobe who plays more like Mike.
 LeBron plays more like Magic Johnson with a more team-oriented approach.